Skip to content

 Objective achieved in 3 turns.

-5. Advanced Usage: Crescendo, PAIR, and Custom Strategies
+5. Advanced Usage: Crescendo, TAP, and Custom Strategies

 Section titled “5.
-Advanced Usage: Crescendo, PAIR, and Custom Strategies”
+Advanced Usage: Crescendo, TAP, and Custom Strategies”

 from pyrit.prompt_target import OpenAIChatTarget